wp-plugins/secure-html5-video-player/readme.txt

 5. Shortcode options and examples
 6. Post or page featured video interface
 7. Widget interface
+8. S3 settings

 == Changelog ==

+= 3.1 =
+* Added ability to set the duration time for S3 media lifespan.
+* Expanded the S3 server list for current Amazon S3 global regions.
+Note: The S3 server must be specified to the one that matches the region of the bucket.
+* Added additional help text in the S3 settings tab.

 = 3.0 =
 * Added support for Amazon S3 (and compatible file services) for video file storage and secured video serving.